 Anthony Faggiano

 Husband, father, and friend.
-I serve as an elder in a United Reformed Church congregation (URCNA) and hold a B.A. in Theology from The Master’s University.
-My writing flows from a love for Scripture, the Reformed confessions, and the gospel that transforms hearts and minds.
-I aim to point others to Christ through truth, clarity, and grace.
+I serve as an elder in a United Reformed Church congregation and hold a B.A. in Theology from The Master’s University.
+My writing flows from a love for Scripture, the gospel that transforms hearts and minds, and the historic Reformed confessions.
+My aim is simple: to point others to Christ through truth, clarity, and grace.

 Reformed and Amillennial: Five Reasons to Embrace Amillennialism

-In 2007, John MacArthur dropped a bombshell at the Shepherd’s Conference with his lecture, “Why Every Self-Respecting Calvinist Is a Premillennialist” (hear it expanded in his sermon series at here).
+In 2007, John MacArthur dropped a bombshell at the Shepherd’s Conference with his lecture, “Why Every Self-Respecting Calvinist Is a Premillennialist” (listen here).
 He claimed that if you’re an amillennialist, you’re basically saying, “The kingdom as identified in the Old Testament and promised to Israel will not happen!”
+To a lot of Reformed people, this

 Scroll to Top